-The BootHole vulnerability is not critical (yet), but it could potentially effect billions of devices worldwide.
+The BootHole vulnerability is not critical (yet), but it could potentially affect billions of devices worldwide.
 Exploiting it requires high privileges or physical access.
-Now while there are no full patches available at this time, we’ve written this blog, and published this episode of The Vulnerability Report, to help you detect vulnerable devices, mitigate the risk and prepare a plan for long term remediation.
+Now while there are no full patches available at this time, we’ve written this blog, and published this episode of The Vulnerability Report, to help you detect vulnerable devices, mitigate the risk and prepare a plan for long-term remediation.

 What is the GRUB2 BootHole Vulnerability (CVE-2020-10713)?

 BootHole (CVE-2020-10713) is a new high-risk vulnerability that can potentially effect billions of devices worldwide, from servers and workstations to laptops, desktops and IoT systems running nearly any Linux distribution or Windows system.

 BootHole resides in the GRUB2 bootloader.
 If exploited, it could potentially allow hackers bypass the Secure Boot feature, designed explicitly to prevent unauthorized code from gaining additional privileges and pre-OS persistence.
 Thus, the attacker would gain high-privileged persistent and stealthy access to those targeted systems.